 We were only able to find one gay bar in Antalya, but there are also some other trendy venues you might want to check out.
 If you can, check Facebook for current reviews or ask around on a gay app where the best place to go is – but don’t plan your holiday around a night out in the gay bars in Antalya.
 Better to save that for Gay Istanbul…

-Sadly Gay Antalya does not offer your traditional gay sauna experience like you will find in most Western countries.
-Thanks to local laws against any sexual action in public – or public venues – most venues in Antalya do not want to be labelled as gay or even gay-friendly from fear for raid, reprisals or shutdowns by local authorities and instead play the ‘three monkeys’: “see nothing, hear nothing, speak nothing”.
+Sadly Gay Antalya does not offer your traditional gay sauna experience as you will find in most Western countries.
+Thanks to local laws against any sexual activity in public – or public venues – most venues in Antalya do not want to be labeled as gay or even gay-friendly from fear of raids, reprisals or shutdowns by local authorities and instead play the ‘three monkeys’: “see nothing, hear nothing, speak nothing”.

-While there are many busy saunas, gyms, and hamams (Turkish bath houses) you should realize this is a very traditional and cultural past time in Antalya and popular with both gay and straight men.
-We have heard of hot and steamy action taking place discreetly at Onay Hamami, but based on our expeirence: go for the authentic Turkish bathhouse atmosphere and its then a bonus if something happens.
+While there are many busy saunas, gyms, and hamams (Turkish bathhouses), you should realize this is a very traditional and cultural pastime in Antalya and popular with both gay and straight men.
+We have heard of hot and steamy action taking place discreetly at Onay Hamami, but based on our experience: go for the authentic Turkish bathhouse atmosphere, and it’s then a bonus if something happens.

 Cruising at night was popular in the past, but it is rather dangerous, with many robberies and is not recommended, especially given the current political climate.
 Just use an app to find a gay hookup in Antalya or head to the bars.